Ireland in the Eurovision Song Contest 2017: Background

-The Irish national broadcaster, Raidió Teilifís Éireann (RTÉ), broadcasts the event within Ireland and organises the selection process for the nation's entry.
-From 2008 to 2015, RTÉ had set up the national final Eurosong to choose both the song and performer to compete at Eurovision for Ireland, with both the public and regional jury groups involved in the selection, while RTÉ held an internal selection in 2016 to choose the artist and song to represent Ireland at the contest.
-For the 2017 Eurovision Song Contest, RTÉ internally selected both the artist and song.
+As part of its duties as participating broadcaster, RTÉ organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2017 contest on 24 May 2016.
+From 2008 to 2015, RTÉ had set up the national final Eurosong to choose both the song and performer to compete at Eurovision for Ireland, with both the public and regional jury groups involved in the selection, while RTÉ held an internal selection in 2016 to choose the artist and song.
+For the 2017 contest, RTÉ internally selected both the artist and song.

 Before Eurovision

 Internal selection

-RTÉ confirmed their intentions to participate at the 2017 Eurovision Song Contest on 24 May 2016.
-On 16 December 2016, the broadcaster announced during the RTÉ One Friday night programme The Late Late Show that they had internally selected Brendan Murray to represent Ireland in Kyiv.
+On 16 December 2016, RTÉ announced during the RTÉ One Friday night programme The Late Late Show that they had internally selected Brendan Murray to represent Ireland in the Eurovision Song Contest 2017.
 Murray was a former member of the Irish boy band HomeTown.
 Unconfirmed rumours of Murray's selection as the Irish contestant, proposed by music manager Louis Walsh who was invited by RTÉ to select and mentor an artist for the contest, were published by Irish media the same day the announcement occurred.

 Along with the announcement that Murray would represent Ireland on 16 December 2016, a song submission period was opened until 16 January 2017.
 In addition to the public submissions, RTÉ reserved the right to approach established composers to submit songs.
 At the closing of the deadline, 330 songs were received.
 The song to be performed by Murray was selected through two phases; the first phase involved a six-member jury panel with members appointed by RTÉ reviewing all of the submissions and shortlisting ten songs, while the second phase involved Louis Walsh selecting the song in consultation with the broadcaster.
 The members of the jury that selected the shortlist of songs consisted of former contest winners Linda Martin and Niamh Kavanagh, Irish Head of Delegation Michael Kealy, Irish Assistant Head of Delegation Dympna Clerkin, musician Jim Sheridan and Sony Music Ireland general manager Patrick Hughes.
 The selected song "Dying to Try", written by Jörgen Elofsson and James Newman, was presented on 10 March 2017 during the RTÉ 2fm programme The Nicky Byrne Show with Jenny Greene.
 The music video was released the same day on YouTube.